aesgu001/rshell/README.md

 4. **Interrupt Signal:** The interrupt signal or `^C` now returns the user to the shell's prompt, cancelling commands without the shell exiting itself!

+5. **Stop Signal:** The stop signal or `^Z` now stops a child process, and stores it in a stack, where it shall either be resumed or terminated by the user.
+The `fg` and `bg` commands are also implemented to resume *the most recently stopped child process* either in the foreground or in the background.

 ### Bugs/Issues/Limitations

 1. Entering `bin/rshell` in the shell simulator runs a duplication of the application.